 Chapter 11 bankruptcy is used mostly by businesses and corporations that have a lot of debt, but also a lot of assets and money to spend on restructuring, and want to retain their assets, while having flexibility and control over the bankruptcy process.

-Chapter 13 bankruptcy is used by individuals who don’t qualify for Chapter 7 because their income is too high, they want to retain certain assets, and they can afford the debt repayment plan.
+Chapter 13 bankruptcy in Indiana is used by individuals who don’t qualify for Chapter 7 because their income is too high, they want to retain certain assets, and they can afford the debt repayment plan.

 Is Chapter 11 Bankruptcy A Good Option For Businesses In Indiana?

 Chapter 11 bankruptcy is a great option for businesses for the following reasons: